-Workshops were conducted to define each service (i.e. time-critical business processes, activity or operational process) and to test their resilience and response through Reviewing Scenarios.
+Workshops were conducted to define each service (i.e. time-critical business processes, activity or operational process) and to test their resilience and response through reviewing scenarios.
 The workshops were designed to bring together the right people in one room to identify how related systems work together.
-These included interdependencies (such as timeframe, data and more) and the relevant communication protocols to ensure that relevant personnel are advised if a system is not functioning.
+These included interdependencies (such as timeframe and data) and the relevant communication protocols to ensure that relevant personnel would be advised if a system was not functioning correctly.